 FEATURES

+Still Separate, Still Not Equal

+24 On the 70th anniversary of Brown v.
+Board of Education, segregation efforts are growing.

 Arming Teachers is still a bad idea

 29 Two states pass laws to allow teachers to carry concealed weapons, heightening the safety risk to the entire school community.

+Election 2024: Education on the Ballot

+32 The future of public education depends on electing leaders who invest in public education.

+The Time Crunch

+34 Educators are drowning in work!
+Unions can help.
-Breaking the Cycle of Bad Behavior

-38 Disruptive student behavior is at an all-time high, but solutions do exist.
+Breaking the Cycle of Bad Behavior 38 Disruptive student behavior is at an all-time high, but solutions do exist.

 Hello, Columbus!

-44 A strike leads to life-altering improvements in Columbus, Ohio, schools.
-Find out how local educators did it!
+44 A strike in Ohio leads to life-altering improvements.

 "W" Is for Worker

-NEED SUPPLIES

-NOT

-46 NEA's new comic illustrates the roots of today's war on workers.
+46 NEA's new comic illustrates the roots of todav's war on workers

 How Did Empathy Become the Enemy?

-48 When extremists spread misinformation about social and emotional learning. students pay the price.
+48 When extremists spread misinformation about social and emotional learning, students pay the

+SPECIAL SECTIONS

 In the Know

 12 Explore education news and trends.